 A Green Candle (or you can substitute with white)

 Spell Notes: In this spell, you will be using a small open fire other than your lit candle.
 You will need to take precautions with fire as it will take over if you are not mindful.
 Firstly, make sure your fire is small and safely contained.
 Fire is already a hazard and when you add it to spell work where you intend to raise significant energy, it becomes sneaky and volatile.

 The instructions of this spell will be explained as though you have already gone through your desired preparations for Spell, Energy work and/or Ritual work.
 I prefer not to tell you how to prepare yourself and your tools, as this tends to be unique to each tradition and practitioner.
 So we will begin the instructions of this spell beyond the point of preparation, callings, circle casting, etc.

 Also, please ask permission from an individual or members of the individual’s family before you plan to perform any spell work on someone other than yourself.
 Even when you mean well the individual or family may not truly want your help.
-In some cases they may not truly want healing.
+In some cases, they may not truly want to heal.